-So, you’ve tried hitting ‘Backspace,’ and it didn’t work.
+So, you’ve tried hitting Backspace, and it didn’t work.
 It merely returned you to the previous page.
 Yes, this is how both Google Docs and MS Word work.
-However, you probably haven’t tried hitting ‘Delete.’
-In this instance, the delete button will get rid of that unwanted blank page quickly.
+However, you probably haven’t tried hitting Delete.
+In this instance, the delete button will quickly get rid of that unwanted blank page.
 Here’s how to do it.

-In most cases, the above solution will do the trick, which is why you should always use it first before exploring other options.
+In most cases, the above solution will do the trick, which is why you should always use that method first before exploring other options.
 Occasionally, however, the blank page remains.

 Method #2: Check Custom Spacing

-If Google Docs gets instructed to automatically insert an amount of space after a paragraph, it may result in a new page at the end of the document.
+If Google Docs gets instructed to insert an amount of space after a paragraph automatically, it may result in a new page at the end of the document.
 To see if the custom spacing is to blame, try the following steps.

 Method #3: Adjust Page Breaks

-The above methods conclude what you can do to delete an unwanted page in Google Docs, but there are some ways to prevent it in the first place. with that in mind, let’s look to some tips that will help you format your Google documents better.
+The above methods show what you can do to delete an unwanted page in Google Docs, but there are some ways to prevent it from happening in the first place.
+With that in mind, here are some tips to help format your Google documents better.

 Tip #1: Use Section Breaks